 3. Special cases

-Public screenings in bars/hotels/restaurants and other commercial establishments will not require a licence from UEFA where they normally operate screens in their premises pursuant to a relevant 'commercial premises' TV subscription and they have the necessary local authorisations provided that such events are not sponsored, and no (additional) entry fee is charged.
+Public screenings in bars/hotels/restaurants and other commercial establishments (except cinemas and/or theatres, see below) will not require a licence from UEFA where they normally operate screens in their premises pursuant to a relevant 'commercial premises' TV subscription and they have the necessary local authorisations provided that such events are not sponsored, and no (additional) entry fee is charged.

 Small scale events